 A chief operating officer (COO) is typically considered a company’s second-in-command executive under the chief executive officer (CEO), and functions as a manager for all high-level operations.
 Fahad Shoukat, the COO of Skiplist, describes the position as the “Swiss Army knife” of business, carrying out the CEO’s vision and directives in daily practice.
 In larger establishments, COOs also fine-tune business processes for maximum efficiency.

 The road to becoming a COO can be long and challenging, but not without great personal and financial benefits.
-The right educational foundation, such as a master’s in business administration, can equip aspiring COOs for success.
+The right educational foundation, such as a online MBA, can equip aspiring COOs for success.

 What Does a COO Do?

 COOs oversee a business’s daily operations, making executive decisions and delegating responsibility as necessary.
 They must constantly analyze the efficiency of individual processes, such as in marketing, supply chain logistics, and recruitment, and find ways to improve.

 They effectively act as the head of internal affairs, working closely with the CEO to make sure the corporate vision is executed on a practical level.
 When problems arise, the COO coordinates with department heads such as information technology or sales managers to identify the source, and then devises new procedures to better align outcomes with business goals.

 If the CEO is a business’s creative head, the COO is its practical head, whose knowledge of procedures and systems brings creativity to life.